mythril-forge/vanilla-spells/spells/level-5/dispel-evil-and-good.md

 ## Description
 Shimmering energy surrounds and protects you from fey, undead, and creatures originating from beyond the Material Plane.
-For the duration, celestials, elementals, fey, fiends, and undead have disadvantage on attack rolls against you.
+For the duration, celestials, elementals, fey, fiends, and undead have disadvantage on Attack Rolls against you.

 You can end the spell early by using either of the following special functions.